ktakenos/MusicXMLTools/README.md

 ## codes functions (currently only two codes)
 **tab_highway_xml.py**

+This code is CLI python script.
+This script reads musicxml file with lyrics, and generates a video of your character singing.
+It requires 4 png files for three vowels, A, O, and U, and N for closed mouth.
+They should be stored in the working directory.
+This script is built using chatGPT.

+**tab_highway_xml.py**

 This code is CLI python script
 This script reads musicxml file with Guitar/Base Tab notes, and generates a video of the tab roll like piano roll, which may be call tab highway.
-This is built using chatGPT.
+This script is built using chatGPT.

 **GPT_Tab_CanvasUI.py**

 **Musicxml2TabJSON.py**

 **GPT-apply_lyrics.py**